MenashayAu/gravityforms-repeater/readme.txt

 4. A view of the front-end.
 The only visible difference will be the added `+` and `-` buttons.

 == Changelog ==
+= 1.1.0 =
+* Fixed bugs when users do not fill out all mandatory fields in a repeator block
+* Made plugin work with Gravity Forms 2.2.6
+* Made plugin work with Wordpress 4.9.4

 = 1.0.9 =
 * Fixed bug where in some cases a PHP error would occur when attempting to automatically disable ajax on a form.
 * Fixed bug where sometimes a javascript error would occur on date fields with a calendar icon.